 Oscar Arab stallion, seized by Animal Control in 2012.
 Adopted in 2016.

-Photo by Jessica Farren Oscar was gelded by SAFE day-to-day running of our organization, from the care of our equine guests to all that goes into running and maintaining a 12-acre facility.
+Photo by Jessica Farren Oscar was gelded by SAFE Like most non-profits, we rely mostly on volunteers to run our operations, including a volunteer board of directors.
+Our volunteers are crucial to the day-to-day running of our organization, from the care of our equine quests to all that goes into running and maintaining a 12-acre facility.
 We are grateful for all the volunteers, donors and staff that assist us each year and continue to support our efforts with their time and resources.
 Know that every penny or minute you give to SAFE goes towards the rescue and care of equines.